Design a Data Model in Power BI

 Configure the Reseller table

-In this task, you’ll configure the Reseller table.
+In this task, you’ll configure the Reseller table to add a hierarchy and update data categories.

 1. In the Reseller table, create a hierarchy named Resellers, with the following two levels: